These Are The Best Greek Restaurants In London

 Zephyr

 Named after the Greek god of the West wind, zēphyr offers a casual dining affair inspired by Grecian culture with a late-night bar downstairs.
 Located on Notting Hill’s iconic Portobello Road, this bustling spot is one that’s worth the hype.
-Expect chic interiors to the multiple menu options featuring taste menus and a la carte brimming with chargrilled meats and fish “drizzled and dressed with modern-mezze flavours”.
-After dinner head downstairs to Agave cocktail bar, Naked & Famous, featuring close to 40 different expressions of tequila and mezcal.
+Expect chic interiors to the multiple menu options featuring taste menus and à la carte, brimming with chargrilled meats and fish “drizzled and dressed with modern-mezze flavours”.
+After dinner, head downstairs to Agave cocktail bar, Naked & Famous, featuring close to 40 different expressions of tequila and mezcal.

 Where: 100 Portobello Rd, W11 2QD